Germany: Suspected killer recants confession in murder of politician | DW | 02.07.2019

 Investigators suspect the reversal is most likely a tactical maneuver.
 "We do not expect the withdrawal to affect ongoing investigations," they said, citing E.'s original confession, which provided a wealth of details to investigators.

 Stephan E. has a criminal record and is known to have been active in Germany's right-wing extremist scene.
-Before his killing, Lübcke had received a number of death threats for his support of Chancellor Angela Merkel's open refugee policy.
+Before his killing, Lübcke had received a number of death threats for his support of Chancellor Angela Merkel's open-door policy toward refugees.

 Lübcke was a member of the chancellor's Christian Democratic Union (CDU) party.